 This five-year life is imposed by the FIA. • Harness to be returned to original manufacturer for re-webbing

 within two years of the date of manufacture shown on SFI label.
 This requirement imposed by SFI Foundation (inc).

 ||FIA 8854/98 Note 1 FIA 8854 – 1991 SFI 16.1 Note 2 AS 2596 ECE R16

 ||AS 2596 ECE R16 AS E35

 ||Seat belts as fitted to production cars as standard equipment and marked as complying with ADR 4/00 or 4/01 shall be deemed as complying with AS2596

 All automobiles shall, of necessity, in all speed events:

 1. be fitted with at least two independent fastening systems, of adequate strength and limited extensibility, which simultaneously hold the bonnets or panels closed.
 In other than races, registered production cars manufactured after 1 January, 1973, and other cars as explicitly approved by CAMS may utilise the original, unmodified manufacturer’s components for securing the bonnet, without the use of a secondary restraint mechanism

-4. be fitted with a fire extinguisher or fire extinguishing system in working order and of a type and capacity as specified in Schedule H as is appropriate
+4. be fitted with an in-date fire extinguisher or fire extinguishing system in working order and of a type and capacity as specified in Schedule H as is appropriate

 This means a 900g fire extinguisher mounted in a metal bracket bolted to a strong part of the vehicle.
 The extinguisher will be checked visually in the scrutineering area for general condition and pressure.
 Do not mount the extinguisher with a plastic bracket – this bracket is good for your kitchen and has no place in a race car.
 Issue 151 of the CAMS magazine, Peter Lawrence has this to say about mounting fire extinguishers in cockpits.